 Proof.
-If no view change takes place, then Lemma 25.18 proves the statement.
+If no view change takes place, then Lemma 4.18 proves the statement.
 Therefore, assume that a view change takes place, and consider view v' > v.
 We will show that if some correct node executed a request r with sequence number s during v, then a correct primary will send a pre-prepare-message matching (v', s, r) in the \mathcal{O} -component of the new-view $(v', \mathcal{V}, \mathcal{O}, p)$ -message.
-This guarantees that no correct node will be able to collect a prepared-certificate for s and a different $r' \neq r$.
+This guarantees that correct nodes will eventually agree on (s, r).

-Consider the new-view-certificate \mathcal{V} (see Algorithm 25.23 Line 1).
-If any correct node executed request r with sequence number s, then due to Algorithm 25.17 Line 3, there is a set R_1 of at least 2f + 1 nodes that sent a commit-message matching (s, r), and thus the correct nodes in R_1 all collected a prepared-certificate in Algorithm 25.17 Line 1.
+Consider the new-view-certificate \mathcal{V} (see Algorithm 4.23 Line 1).
+If any correct node executed request r with sequence number s, then due to Algorithm 4.17 Line 3, there is a set R_1 of at least 2f+1 nodes that sent a commit-message matching (s,r), and thus the correct nodes in R_1 all collected a prepared-certificate in Algorithm 4.17 Line 1.

-The new-view-certificate contains view-change-messages from a set R_2 of 2f + 1 nodes.
-Thus according to Lemma 25.9, there is at least one correct node $c_r \in R_1 \cap R_2$ that both collected a prepared-certificate matching (s, r) and whose view-change-message is contained in V.
+The new-view certificate contains view-change-messages from a set R_2 of 2f + 1 nodes.
+Thus according to Lemma 4.9, there is at least one correct node

+$c_r \in R_1 \cap R_2$ that both collected a prepared-certificate matching (s, r) and whose view-change-message is contained in \mathcal{V} .

-Therefore, if some correct node executed r with sequence number s, then \mathcal{V} contains a prepared-certificate matching (s, r) from c_r .
-Thus, if some correct node executed r with sequence number s, then due to Algorithm 25.23 Line 2, a correct primary p sends a new-view $(v', \mathcal{V}, \mathcal{O}, p)$ -message where \mathcal{O} contains a pre-prepare(v', s, r, p)-message.
+Therefore, if c_r executed r with sequence number s, then $\mathcal V$ contains a prepared-certificate matching (s,r) from c_r .
+Thus, if c_r executed r with sequence number s, then due to Algorithm 4.23 Line 2, a correct primary p sends a new-view $(v', \mathcal V, \mathcal O, p)$ -message where $\mathcal O$ contains a pre-prepare(v', s, r, p)-message.

-Correct backups will enter view v' only if the new-view-message for v' contains a valid new-view-certificate \mathcal{V} and if \mathcal{O} was constructed correctly from \mathcal{V} , see Algorithm 25.24 Line 5.
-They will then respond to the messages in \mathcal{O} before they start accepting other pre-prepare-messages for v' due to the order of Algorithm 25.24 Lines 6 and 7.
-Therefore, for the sequence numbers that appear in \mathcal{O} , correct backups will only send prepare-messages responding to the pre-prepare-messages found in \mathcal{O} due to Algorithm 25.15 Lines 2 and 3.
+Correct backups will enter view v' only if the new-view-message for v' contains a valid new-view-certificate \mathcal{V} and if \mathcal{O} was constructed correctly from \mathcal{V} , see Algorithm 4.24 Line 5.
+They will then respond to the messages in \mathcal{O} before they start accepting other pre-prepare-messages for v' due to the order of Algorithm 4.24 Lines 6.
+Therefore, for the sequence numbers that appear in \mathcal{O} , correct backups will only send prepare-messages responding to the pre-prepare-messages found in \mathcal{O} due to Algorithm 4.15 Lines 2 and 3.
 This guarantees that in v', for every sequence number s that appears in \mathcal{O} , backups can only collect prepared-certificates for the triple (v', s, r) that appears in \mathcal{O} .

-Together with the above, this proves that if some correct node executed request r with sequence number s in v, then no node will be able to collect a prepared-certificate for some $r' \neq r$ with sequence number s in any view v' > v. and thus no correct node will execute r' with sequence number s.
+Together with the above, this proves that if some correct node executed request r with sequence number s in v, then no node will be able to collect a prepared-certificate for some $r' \neq r$ with sequence number s in any view $v' \geq v$, and thus no correct node will execute r' with sequence number s.

-- We have shown that PBFT protocol guarantees safety or nothing bad ever happens, i.e., the correct nodes never disagree on requests that were committed with the same sequence numbers.
-But, does PBFT also guarantee liveness, i.e., a legitimate client request is eventually committed and receives a reply. - To prove liveness, we make an additional assumption that message delays are finite and bounded.
-With infinite message delays in an asynchronous system and even one faulty (byzantine) process, it is impossible to solve consensus with guaranteed termination [FLP85]. - A faulty new primary could delay the system indefinitely by never sending a new-view-message.
-To prevent this, as soon as a node sends its view-change-message for v + 1, it starts its faulty-timer and stops it once it accepts a new-view-message for v + 1.
-If the timer runs out before being stopped, the node triggers another view change. - However, the timer doubles to trigger the next view change because the message delays might be larger.
-Eventually, the timer values are larger than the message delays and the messages are received before the timer expires.

-- Since at most f consecutive primaries can be faulty, the system makes progress after at most f + 1 view changes. - We described a simplified version of PBFT; any practically relevant variant makes adjustments to what we presented.
+- A faulty new primary could delay the system indefinitely by never sending a new-view-message.
+To prevent this, as soon as a node sends its view-change-message for v+1, it starts its faulty-timer and stops it once it accepts a new-view-message for v+1.
+If the timer runs out before being stopped, the node triggers another view change. - Since at most f consecutive primaries can be faulty, the system makes progress after at most f+1 view changes. - We described a simplified version of PBFT; any practically relevant variant makes adjustments to what we presented.
 The references found in the chapter notes can be consulted for details that we did not include.